 For almost two decades, the attorneys at The Kronzek Firm PLC have been defending false allegation CSC cases in Michigan.
 We win many jury trials, often get reduced charges for our clients, and we even help get cases dismissed.
 Importantly, we have kept many clients off of the Michigan sex offender registry.
 We focus on cases involving false accusations from children.
-If you need a Michigan sex-crime defense attorney, turn to the experts.
+If you need a Michigan sex-crime defense attorney, turn to our experts.
 You can obtain your free initial consultation at (866) 766-5245, or you can contact us here.

 Expert Criminal Sexual Conduct Defense